-They say that the hardest part about working out is going to the gym, so what if you could exercise from the comfort of your own home?
+They say that the hardest part about working out is getting to the gym, so what if you could exercise from the comfort of your own home?
 You might have an excuse: no space, no equipment, no time.
-But those excuses are preventing you from achieving your goal to be the healthiest version of yourself.
+But those excuses are preventing you from achieving your goal to become the healthiest version of yourself.

 We all know that exercise is important for both physical and mental health, so why don’t most people exercise the recommended three times per week?
 Well, going to the gym can be intimidating.